 Hey you!
 The guy looking for the best over ear headphones.
 With the recent purchase of audio adept, JBL by Harman Kardon, we are now getting some hands-on jam sessions with products born form this formidable union.
 First up on the audio chopping block are the JBL Tempo On-Ear headphones.
 Here we have a consumer level set of cans with ambitious aspirations and a performance signature that could make the bigger boys take notice.

 The JBL Tempo On-Ear headphones look is non-descript and a bit overly simplistic.
 They come in a single shade offering.
 The cans are all black with a burnt orange JBL logo on either earphone.
 The headphones also feature a fold-flat ear cup design for simple storage.
 This makes travel via the included JBL carrying pouch, quite easy.
+To compare these to a similar set of headphones, take a look at the Able Planet PS400 stereo headphones review.

 The Tempo On-Ear headphones work with any music playback device supporting a standard 3.5mm connector.
 They are lightweight and fit comfortably.
 The padding for the headband is small but cushy.
 When I first donned the Tempo set, they seemed a bit too tight.
 But they quickly loosened to fit the overwhelming girth of my head.
 These are on-ear cans, so they may bite into your ears a bit depending on the fit.
 For me this was a nonissue, as the cushions proved adequate for more than an hour before I felt the need to adjust them.